VASIREDDYSRINIKETH/Linux-For-DevOps/1.Linux-Basics/b.Linux-basic-commands.md

 46. **sort**: Sort lines of text files.
     - Example: `sort file.txt` (Sort the lines in 'file.txt')
+    - in reverse order `sort -r` file name

 47. **uniq**: Report or omit repeated lines in a file.
     - Example: `uniq file.txt` (Display unique lines in 'file.txt')
+    - uniq -c to know how many occurance

 48. **awk**: A versatile programming language for working on files.
     - Example: `awk '{print $1}' file.txt` (Print the first column of 'file.txt')